-See Category 1, Questions 1.1a and 1.1d, for further explanation on leaders addressing the development of organizational knowledge and ethical practices.
+See Category 1, Questions 1.1a and 1.1d, for further explanation on leaders addressing the development of personal leadership attributes, organizational knowledge, and ethical practices.

 Also, see Category 1, Questions 1.7, 1.8, 5.4 and 5.5, to address core competencies, strategic challenges and action plans, plus new employee orientation.